freebirdjs/freebird-base/docs/DeviceClass.md

     if (err)
         console.log(err);

-    // If no driver, an error will occur.
+    // If no identify driver implemented, an error will occur.
 });
 ```